Context-NER : Contextual Phrase Generation at Scale: Baseline approach

 This paper presents a zero-shot technique as we leverage the phrase generation to generate meaningful questions without further training of the machine reading comprehension (MRC) model.
 This allows our technique to be domain agnostic and thus can be easily expanded to newer domains.
 The process to leverage noun phrases to generate the questions and further using the MRC model to associate entities with their corresponding descriptions is described below:

 \begin{itemize} \item Each paragraph in the document is broken down into sentences.
-For each sentence, the following are extracted: Phrases (using simple and complex noun phrases described in Algorithm 1) and Entities using the Flair NER Model. \item Based on the entity type and the noun phrases, the questions are framed accordingly.
-For instance, if the entity found out was of type date then, the question would be "when is" + NP?.
-In our example, the question for the 1st sentence of Table 1 would be, "how much is borrowing capacity on revolving credit loan ?". \item In instances where the entity type is of integer, float, or percent where appending "when is" or "how much is" does not give an advantage.
+For each sentence, the following are extracted: Phrases (using simple and complex noun phrases described in Algorithm \ref{algo1}) and Entities using the Flair NER Model. \item On the basis of the entity type and the noun phrases, the questions are framed accordingly.
+For instance, if the entity found out was of type date, then the question would be "when is" + NP?.
+In our example, the question for the first sentence for \S \ref{baseline} would be "how much is borrowing capacity on revolving credit loan ?". \item In instances where the entity type is of integer, float, or percent where appending "when is" or "how much is" does not give an advantage.
 For such cases, to keep the question generic we append "what is" to the noun phrase.
-For example, in the 2nd sentence in Table 1, The question "What is loan balance ?" was created based on the entity type of 2\% and 1\%. \item Once these questions are generated, they are fed into the MRC Model, and its answer is checked if it contains the entity.
-To give an example, in the 1st sentence of Table 1, the following questions are created, and the model returns their corresponding answers and their confidence values: \begin{itemize} \item "How much is borrowing capacity on revolving credit loan?" answer: "\$33,000", confidence score: 0.946 \item "How much is borrowing capacity ?" answer: "\$33,000", confidence score: 0.824 \item "How much is revolving credit loan ?" answer: "\$33,000", confidence score: 0.856 \item "How much is available credit facility ?" answer: "\$60,000 to \$93,000", confidence score: 0.5762 \end{itemize} If there are multiple questions whose answer has the entity, we select the question whose answer is of the highest confidence value.
+For example, the question for second sentence for \S \ref{baseline} is, "What is the loan balance?" was created based on the entity type of 2\% and 1\%. \item Once these questions are generated, they are fed into the MRC Model, and its answer is checked if it contains the entity.
+To give an example, in the 1st sentence, the following questions are created, and the model returns their corresponding answers and their confidence values: \begin{itemize} \item "How much is borrowing capacity on revolving credit loan?" answer: "\$33,000", confidence score: 0.946 \item "How much is borrowing capacity ?" answer: "\$33,000", confidence score: 0.824 \item "How much is revolving credit loan ?" answer: "\$33,000", confidence score: 0.856 \item "How much is available credit facility ?" answer: "\$60,000 to \$93,000", confidence score: 0.5762 \end{itemize} If there are multiple questions whose answer has the entity, we select the question whose answer is of the highest confidence value.
 In the above example, "borrowing capacity on revolving credit loan" is chosen as the key for \$30,000, and "revolving credit loan" is chosen as the key for both \$60,000 to \$93,000.